 Acute optic nerve injury: This can lead to vascular disease, such as non-arteritic anterior ischemic optic neuropathy and temporal arteritis.

-In addition to offering advanced treatments of these conditions, the Mount Sinai Neuro-Ophthalmology Service is also a leading site for research in many of these disorders.
+In addition to offering advanced treatments of these conditions, the Mount Sinai Neuro-Ophthalmology Service is also a leading site for research and clinical trials in many of these disorders.
 We strive to better the lives of patients struggling with these disorders today, and to develop new therapies for tomorrow.